 Most people are too scared, or too comfortable with their life or lifestyle- especially if it sucks- to do anything real about it.

-We fail ourselves to success.
+False.
+We fail ourselves to succeed.

 From the little pigs (who failed twice, with catastrophic results), to LeBron James (whose been in the last 6 NBA finals, and failed more than he won), it’s a hard truth to life, that no one seems to want to share, face, or bring to Center Stage.

 What will happen if you try and fail?

 You’ll have tried.
 And then you’ll try again, a bit smarter and more experienced- until you succeed.

 Focus and invest in making yourself the BEST version possible of yourself- as a friend, business professional, family member, and student of life.